Jade Magnet

 Jade Magnet was an online crowdsourcing platform for creative and marketing support services based in Bangalore, India.
 It was founded in 2009 by Sitashwa Srivastava and Manik Kinra.
 The company has white label partnerships in Qatar as Mixilion and in Singapore as id8on.

 Jade Magnet crowdsources design requirements for marketing campaigns (logos, websites, brochures, print ads, animation videos) to freelancers, professionals, small agencies and technology from teams across the world.
-Initially established as an open crowdsourcing platform, Jade Magnet moved to a "managed crowdsourcing" model in 2013 wherein the company curates teams of designers from the crowd to provide solutions to its clients’.
+Initially established as an open crowdsourcing platform, Jade Magnet moved to a "managed crowdsourcing" model in 2013 wherein the company curates teams of designers from the crowd to provide solution to its clients’.
 It offers delivery assurance to its clients and handles the full project management, payments and legal contracts of crowdsourced output.

-Designers can apply to become providers on the Jade Magnet network, and are then invited participate in live internal contests the ones that are of interest to them.
-Jade Magnet also sources designers and artists by visiting art schools and design colleges where there is a ready community willing to participate in any invitation for crowdsourcing ideas.
-Providers who perform well on projects and receive good customer feedback can become Jade Magnet Champions, which ensures them a steady stream of projects.
-Jade Magnet has developed a community engagement system for all providers (students, moonlighters, small agencies and freelancers), offering introductory skill appraisals, appraisal and accreditation based on client feedback and opportunities for creative skill enhancement.
-Some Jade Magnet providers are based in tier-2 cities of India and make a living with work coming from the platform.
+Designers could apply to become providers on their network, as well as visiting colleges for recruitment.

 Company history

 Jade Magnet was co-founded by Sitashwa Srivastava and Manik Kinra, who were classmates at the Great Lakes Institute of Management.
 The company was born out of their idea to develop a crowdsourcing platform, based on the notion that solutions coming from a physically disconnected world could still serve business needs.

 The idea behind establishing the company was to tap the market space comprising millions of small and medium businesses around the world which need creative support in their marketing campaigns but are unable to work with large creative agencies due to budget constraints.
 Crowdsourcing could cater to the needs of all such businesses on a single platform, bridging the gap between small businesses that could not afford big agency fee, and freelancers who are always looking for creative freedom and opportunity.
 Also, there was an opportunity to work for large and mature businesses in search of new creative ideas for their marketing campaigns and willing to experiment with more people than traditional agencies can provide.